 Our group have been in the mesh industry for over 150 years.
 We are one of the UK’s most trusted metallic mesh suppliers because:

 - Quality products: We offer high-quality products that are designed to meet the needs of a wide range of customers.

 - Wide range of products: We are known for offering a wide range of products, including mesh, fencing, netting, and other related products.

 - Experienced staff: Our staff are knowledgeable, experienced, and can provide expert advice and assistance to customers.
 This can be especially helpful for customers who are unsure about which product to choose or who have specific requirements.
 We also regular write blogs and help guides to help explain what our materials can be used for.

 - Competitive prices: We are sure that our prices are always the lowest around.
 This makes us an attractive option for customers who are looking for a cost-effective solution.

 - Customer service: The Mesh Company place a high priority on service and offer excellent support and assistance to our customers.
 This can help to ensure that you will have a positive experience when working with The Mesh Company.

 We also offer a massive range of stainless steel perforated metal sheet options from immediate stock.
 In order to produce stainless steel perforated metal sheet, flat sheet metal is punched with round or square holes.
-Perforated sheets are commonly often used in applications where the passing of air is required.
+Perforated sheet in application is required.
 Because the holes are punched, it is possible to have a far stronger finished metal product than it would be for the equivalent thickness in woven or welded mesh.

 FAQs For This Product